tenstorrent/tt-mlir/docs/src/specs/device.md

 ## Examples

-All of the follow examples will assume the physical hardware has an 8x8 physical grid of cores.
+All of the following examples will assume the physical hardware has an 8x8 physical grid of cores.
 We will use notation `[N, 8x8]` to represent a `N` chip system, each with an 8x8 physical grid.